lvcabral/Prince-of-Persia-Roku/README.md

 ## How to Play

-* You can play the game with the **Roku Simulator** I also developed, check it at: <https://lvcabral.com/brs>
+* You can play the game in your browser, with the **Roku Simulator** that I also developed, have fun at the [BrightScript TV](https://lvcabral.com/brs/?pkg=pop-roku.zip).
+* In order to to play in a Roku, you need to _side load_ the app on your device, following these steps:
+  * Download the latest zip package from the [releases page](https://github.com/lvcabral/Prince-of-Persia-Roku/releases).
-* You can also _side load_ the game on you Roku, downloading the [latest release zip](https://github.com/lvcabral/Prince-of-Persia-Roku/releases) using the developer mode ([click here to see how](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md)).
+  * Install the app using the developer mode, according to the [Roku documentation](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md).

 ### Recommended devices